GU-CLASP/language-and-perception/meetings.md

 ### Next

+  * \+ Trapit Bansal, David Belanger, Andrew McCallum (2016): Ask the GRU: Multi-task Learning for Deep Text Recommendations (https://arxiv.org/abs/1609.02116) (recommended by Aram, would like to read: Nikolai)

 ### Suggestions

 Please add here any papers (with links) you would like to suggest for the reading group.